-- 1. Click the Dynamic Choices tab. - 2.
-Select the check box option to Use Dynamic Choices for this Choice Group. - 3.
-For the Group attribute containing the list of Entities for choices, select the attribute that you created in Section 17.1.12.2, "Group Attributes Tab in the Child Choice Groups." - 4.
-For the Choice attribute to assign the entity data select the attribute that you created in Section 17.1.12.1, "Choice Attributes Tab in the Parent Choice Group." - 5.
-For the Entity attribute that contains the choices id, select the Attribute that serves as the unique identifier for each of the extracted Dynamic Choice rows. - 6.
-For the Distribution mode for choices over choice group folders, select Spill or Even.
+- Click the Dynamic Choices tab. - Select the check box option to Use Dynamic Choices for this Choice Group. - For the Group attribute containing the list of Entities for choices, select the attribute that you created in Section 17.1.12.2, "Group Attributes Tab in the Child Choice Groups." - For the Choice attribute to assign the entity data select the attribute that you created in Section 17.1.12.1, "Choice Attributes Tab in the Parent Choice Group." - For the Entity attribute that contains the choices id, select the Attribute that serves as the unique identifier for each of the extracted Dynamic Choice rows.